edmondpr/Hover-Translator/README.md

 Install the extension into Chrome.

 ### Caveats
 This extension is invasive by necessity by wrapping all text elements in SPAN elements.
 This unavoidably breaks certain parts of websites.
-It works best with sites with plain HTML as possible.
+It works best with sites with HTML as plain as possible.

 ### Acknowledgments
 I am grateful to [Yandex Translate](https://translate.yandex.com/) for keeping their translate API free and easy to use.